NextronSystems/evtx-baseline/README.md

 # evtx-baseline
 A repository hosting example goodware evtx logs containing sample software installation and basic user interaction

+# Donations
+- win10-client.tgz by @phantinuss
+- win11-client.tgz by @frack113

+If you want to donate, create an issue or contact @phantinuss at twitter or keybase (the large files are only organised in releases, not the repo itself)

 ## How the data was produced

 1. Install a Windows VM using a trial license (https://www.microsoft.com/en-us/evalcenter/)